 3. Requested Exemptions.
-Accordingly, the Applicants respectfully request an Order of the Commission pursuant to Section 57(c) exempting from the provisions of Section 57(a)(3) the borrowing of money or property by the Company from Fund II SBIC or Fund III SBIC.4 The Applicants also respectfully request an Order of the Commission pursuant to Section 6(c) exempting from the provisions of Section 21(b) the lending of money or other property by Fund II SBIC or Fund III SBIC to the Company and by the Company to Fund II SBIC.
-It is the intent of this request only to permit the Company and its Subsidiaries that are BDCs to do that which they otherwise would be permitted to do within the provisions of the 1940
+Accordingly, the Applicants respectfully request an Order of the Commission pursuant to Section 57(c) exempting from the provisions of Section 57(a)(3) the borrowing of money or property by the Company from Fund II SBIC or Fund III SBIC.6 The Applicants also respectfully request an Order of the Commission pursuant to Section 6(c) exempting from the provisions of Section 21(b) the lending of money or other property by Fund II SBIC or Fund III SBIC to the Company and by the Company to Fund II SBIC or Fund III SBIC.
+It is the intent of this request only to permit the Company and its Subsidiaries that are BDCs to do that which they otherwise would be permitted to do within the provisions of the 1940 Act if they were one company, as opposed to Fund II SBIC and Fund III SBIC being wholly-owned, limited partnership subsidiaries of the Company.
+The Company states that for purposes of analysis under Sections 57(a)(3) and 21(b), Fund II SBIC and Fund III SBIC will always be collapsed into the Company and, without further order of the Commission, the Company, Fund II SBIC, and Fund III SBIC will never be deemed separate entities in order to elicit more liberalized treatment under the 1940 Act.

-The Applicants are not seeking relief from Section 57(a)(3) for loans from the Company to its Subsidiaries because under the existing control structure, no such relief is necessary.
+6 The Applicants are not seeking relief from Section 57(a)(3) for loans from the Company to its Subsidiaries because under the existing control structure, no such relief is necessary.